 Acceptance and Commitment Therapy (ACT) gets it name from one of its core messages: accept what is out of your personal control, and commit to action that improves and enriches your life.
-The aim of ACT is to maximise human potential for a rich, full and meaningful life.
+The aim of ACT is to maximize human potential for a rich, full and meaningful life.
 ACT (which is pronounced as the word ‘act’, not as the initials) does this by:

 a) teaching you psychological skills to deal with your painful thoughts and feelings effectively – in such a way that they have much less impact and influence over you (these are known as mindfulness skills).